canonical/mir/doc/android_new_device_bringup.md

     mir_integration_tests --gtest-filter="AndroidBufferIntegration.*"

-This will test that mir can access the gralloc module and allocate GPU buffers.
+This will test that Mir can access the gralloc module and allocate GPU buffers.

 Mir Demos
 ---------
-The mir team ships certain demos that are useful for developing and improving mir, as they operate with less complexity than the full unity stack.
+The Mir team ships certain demos that are useful for developing and improving Mir, as they operate with less complexity than the full unity stack.
 These are available in the 'mir-demos' debian package.

 ###Visual check of posting to the display using GLES###